 Fair Work Agency and Adult Social Care Negotiating Body

 The Bill will create a Fair Work Agency designed to oversee compliance and enforcement standards including on minimum wage, holiday pay and statutory sick pay.
 Employers can expect to face increased scrutiny and reporting.
+This is expected to happen in April 2026.

 The Bill also provides for the establishment of sectoral collective bargaining bodies.
-The Adult Social Care Fair Pay Body is identified as the first to be established, with implementation expected during 2026.
+The Adult Social Care Fair Pay Body is identified as the first to be established, with implementation expected in October 2026.
 It will be an industry-wide body set to represent employers and trade unions to introduce legally binding, sector-wide minimum standards for pay and conditions in adult social care, affecting employer budgets, contracts, and workforce planning.
 Care home businesses should monitor developments including government guidance and implementation timelines.

-This article reflects the current proposals and commentary surrounding the Employment Rights Bill as of October 2025.
+This article reflects the current proposals and commentary surrounding the Employment Rights Bill as of 8 December 2025.
 Some provisions remain subject to consultation and final legislative approval.
 Employers should seek legal advice before making significant changes to policy or practice.

 If you wish to discuss this further please get in contact with Laura McFadyen in our Employment team or call us on 0345 540 5558.